a3-audio/a3-doc/source/user/a3mix.md

 - Quickstart Guide
 - Safety & Warranty Manual

+## Network and PoE
+- When a plan calls for multiple devices to be connected to one PoE/PoE+ switch, it’s necessary to ensure the total wattage required by the devices do not exceed the maximum wattage of the switch.
+- This device powers up as soon as the PoE powersupply is connected.
+-
 ## Misc
 - Items not listed under Box Contents are sold separately.